DinoChiesa/Apigee-Powershell-Admin/README.md

 ## Usage

 You have two options.

-A. Install from Powershell Gallery - this will get you the latest "Released" version of the module.
-B. Clone from github - this will get you the latest source.
+You need to use only one of these options.

 ### Option A: install from the Powershell Gallery

+This will get you the latest "Released" version of the module.

 1. start powershell:  `powershell`